nsbarr/self-therapy/content/posts/my-first-post.md

 These parts are distinct entities within us, each with their unique characteristics, desires, and roles.
 In the IFS model, parts are categorized into “Exiles” and “Protectors.”
 Exiles are wounded parts that carry burdens, often rooted in past trauma, and Protectors shield Exiles to keep the individual in a state of equilibrium.

 Central to IFS is the "Self,” or “Self-energy,” which is viewed as the individual's true nature.
-Schwartz throws out several “C”s to characterize what it’s like when you are “in Self”: you may find that you’re calm, clear, curious, compassionate, creative, courageous, connected.
+Schwartz names eight “C”s to characterize what it’s like when you are “in Self”: you may find that you’re calm, clear, curious, compassionate, confident, creative, courageous, connected.
 The Self isn’t a part; it’s a vast resource, always available and impossible to damage.
 The Self is compatible with spiritual traditions, which might use language like soul, God, or natural awareness.
 But the Self is also no big deal; you’re in Self multiple times a day when you are speaking honestly or when you’re just there with someone, open and listening.

 {{< figure
   src="/before-after.png"